NishantVar/FuzzySearchChrome/README.md

 7. "delete" - Close the currently selected tab if searching in Tabs.

-If you find any bug or have performance issue, report it on the github page - https://github.com/NishantVar/FuzzySearchChrome
+If you find any bug or have performance issues, report it on the github page - https://github.com/NishantVar/FuzzySearchChrome